kjmayer/ats655-coursematerial/README.md

 1. view them directly here in github
 2. use [nbviewer](https://nbviewer.jupyter.org/) to view them by copying the web address for the notebook into the search bar
-3. view all of the jupyter notebooks folder in nbviewer [here](https://nbviewer.jupyter.org/github/eabarnes1010/ats655-coursematerial/tree/master/jupyter_notebooks/)
+3. view all of the python notebooks in nbviewer [here](https://nbviewer.jupyter.org/github/eabarnes1010/ats655-coursematerial/tree/master/jupyter_notebooks/)